Edward C. Reed High School

 Edward C. Reed High School is a public secondary school in Sparks, Nevada and is one of three public high schools run by the Washoe County School District within the city of Sparks.
 The school was founded in the winter of 1974 to accommodate the growing population of students at Sparks High School's campus.

 History

 Edward C. Reed High School is named after Judge Edward C. Reed, Jr., a Senior United States District Judge for the District of Nevada.
 Before being appointed to the bench in 1979, Judge Reed was a Washoe County School Board Member from 1956 to 1959, and President of the School Board from 1959 to 1977.

 1976 was the first graduating class for Reed High.
-Sparks high has so many students prior to the opening of Reed High, that the school ran three shifts of students, with Seniors and Junior arriving for First period, Sophomores for Second Period, and Freshman arriving for Third Period.
+Sparks High School had a large influx of students prior to the opening of Reed High, that the school ran three shifts of students, with Seniors and Junior arriving for First period, Sophomores for Second Period, and Freshman arriving for Third Period.

 While the school was being built, the district held a vote of future students on what to name the school.
 Although students decided that the alliteration of Reed Raiders sounded best, the Reed Conquistadors was also a popular choice - garnering the second most votes.

+As of 2025, a current expansion project is beginning, with it expected to be finished by somewhere in 2027.